DegreeWorks FAQs

 Please ask your advisor for assistance.
 The first step is to clarify what information you believe is wrong.
 These are the most common problems and courses of action:

+- My major is wrong on my audit.
 If you have not officially changed your major, contact your current advisor for instructions.
 If you have already officially changed your major, the DegreeWorks audit will only display your active degree audit.
 If your change is effective for a future term, the change may not reflect until that term.

-Look at the catalog term that appears on the major requirements block of the audit.
-According to our records this is the catalog (bulletin) that you are using to complete your major requirements.
+- The requirements for my major are wrong.
+Look at the catalog term that appears on the major card of the audit.
+This is the catalog (Bulletin) you are using to complete your major requirements.
 If you believe you should be using older or newer requirements, contact your advisor.

+- My transfer courses don't appear in the right place.
 If you are concerned about a transfer course that should be applying in the audit, contact your advisor.

+- Classes are not applying in the “right” place.
 DegreeWorks uses a ‘best fit’ approach for meeting requirements so classes may apply to different sections as you take more courses.
 If you have further questions, please contact your advisor.

+- My advisor or department chair gave me permission to substitute a course, but it's not showing on my audit.
 Talk with your advisor.
-Advisors can request to the designees of the Dean’s Office an exception to the standard requirements.
-Once exceptions are entered by the Dean’s office of the given school, the change will appear on the audit.
+Advisors can request to the designees of the dean’s office an exception to the standard requirements.
+Once exceptions are entered by the dean’s office of the given school/college, the change will appear on the audit.

-• My major requires me to complete an area of emphasis, but it didn’t appear on the audit.
+- My major requires me to complete an area of emphasis, but it didn’t appear on the audit.
 What’s wrong?
+If you have not officially declared your area of emphasis, please go to My Programs, which is accessible through Athena, to add or check the status.

-1. Before you meet with your academic advisor to discuss registration for an upcoming semester.
+- Before you meet with your academic advisor to discuss registration for an upcoming semester.

-3. After your grades for each semester are posted.
+- After your grades for each semester are posted.

-4. Any time you make a change to your schedule or major.
+- Any time you make a change to your schedule or major.

 Your degree audit is a tool to provide you with academic information related to your degree progress.
 It displays courses required and completed in your degree program.
 Your transcript is your official university academic record and provides a chronological list of courses completed and other academic information.